Fryingpannn/RiskWarzone_Game/doc/maploader.md

 ---

 # Questions
-- Should continents have a vector of countries?
+- Should continents have a vector of territories?
 - How to create subgraphs of each continent?
-- How to link two countries from different continents in the graph structure?
+- How to link two territories from different continents in the graph structure?
 - How do I make the file path OS agnostic?
 - How do I indicate failure to the calling method?